What is Motor Planning?

 Ball & Balloon games e.g. keep the balloon up with your hands, keep it up with a bat or a cardboard roll, try and get the balloon into something or over something.

-Obstacle courses are a brilliant way to challenge a child's motor planning as there can be several steps with familiar and unfamiliar movements included.
+Obstacle courses can challenge a child's motor planning as there can be several steps with familiar and unfamiliar movements included.
+However, it's important to make sure that repetition of the isolated skills needed within the obstacle course have already been practiced.
 Get creative with this & I always love an outdoor obstacle course!
 Include some army crawling, hopscotch, balancing on a plank, climbing over items & log rolling.
 You could also include action drills for older kids so they have to quickly change between movements at a quick pace.

 Family Games like Simon Says, Twister, Card- Games, Magic Tricks, Boardgames, Musical Statues & Charades are great.

-Other Activities: Gymnastics, Swimming, Taekwondo, Rock-Climbing, Tennis etc.
+Other Activities: Outside play!!
+Playground, Climbing Trees, Gymnastics, Swimming, Taekwondo, Rock-Climbing, Tennis etc.

 Hope you enjoyed this blog post.
 If you are looking for more strategies, tips & information, you can check out my video series by clicking here.